code-not-found/code-not-found.github.io/_posts/jms/2014-01-18-jms-activemq-message-priority-example.md

 # ActiveMQ Message Priority Example

-The below example uses Maven and assumes [an ActiveMQ message broker is installed and up and running]({{ site.url }}/2014/01/jms-activemq-installation.html).
+The below example uses Maven and assumes [an ActiveMQ message broker is installed and up and running]({{ site.url }}/2014/01/jms-apache-activemq-installation.html).

 Tools used:
-* ActiveMq 5.13
+* ActiveMQ 5.13
 * Maven 3

 Let's illustrate JMS priority by creating a simple producer with two different `send()` methods.
 The first method will send a message to a queue with the default priority level and the second method will accept an additional parameter specifying the priority to be set on the message.
 We will then create a consumer to read the messages from the queue and observe in which order they are read.